 June 24, 2013

-The CBUHP is pleased to announce the MA in Urban Bioethics!
+The CBUHP is the proud home of the MA in Urban Bioethics!

 The MA in Urban Bioethics, offered through the CBUHP, trains students in the ethics and values of health, health care delivery, and health law and policy underlying the urban context of density, diversity, and inequalities.
 Coursework is practical, methodological, and theoretical.
 The degree is designed for Temple graduate students and area professionals who face, or will soon face, the complexities and disparities of urban health, and want specialized training in the